What is Altitude Sickness – For First Time High Altitude Trekkers

 This post may contain affiliate links.

-I’m a biologist, my degree is in Physionlogy, I worked in hospital medical science for 20 years, I know a bit about science.
+I’m a biologist, my degree is in Physiology, I worked in hospital medical science for 20 years, I know a bit about science.
 I also have kids, kids that have been to Everest Base Camp.
-Together, we wrote this simple explanation to altitude sickness and acclimatisation, with links to videos and further resources.
+Together, we wrote this simple explanation of altitude sickness and acclimatisation, with links to videos and further resources.
 We hope you find it useful.
 None of this is medical advice, of course, just a scientific round-up for travel and trekking.

-My kids researched altitude sickness and tried to answer that question ” What is Altitude Sickness?” by creating a blog post.
+My kids researched altitude sickness and tried to answer the question “What is Altitude Sickness?” by creating a blog post.
 We’re off to Everest Base Camp again soon and this was a little “school” project for them.

-I studied physiology in university, so I’ve got a reasonable handle on this but I thought the kids, and maybe a few readers, might appreciate some simple information on acclimatisation, adaptation to altitude, how to acclimatise, pulmonary or cerebral oedema ( edema if you’re American), and so on.
+I studied physiology in university, so I’ve got a reasonable handle on this but I thought the kids, and maybe a few readers, might appreciate some simple information on acclimatisation, adaptation to altitude, how to acclimatise, pulmonary or cerebral oedema (edema if you’re American), and so on.
 We hope you find it useful.

 We’ve included links, videos and resources so you can do some more research of your own.
 This is not medical advice and don’t take it as such, it’s just a basic explanation and a few things you need to think about if you’re planning on trekking in the Himalayas, or anywhere else in the word (Inca Trail for instance) that takes you high.